 In January 2000 he re-focussed his studio-practice towards contemporary painting and drawing.
 Exhibiting since 2001, Paul's original abstract, semi-abstract and figurative artworks have been installed in more than 50 solo, group and mixed art-gallery exhibitions.
 Paul's work has been extensively published on-line and in print.
 His original artworks have been acquired for numerous private collections.

-Paul worked as a freelance post-16 Art Lecturer and drawing & painting tutor from 2003 to 2022.
-His teaching, talks, lecturing and inclusive educational initiatives include projects for: Castle Park Arts Centre (Cheshire); Turnpike Gallery (Wigan Leisure & Culture Trust); Rochdale Art Gallery (Touchstones); Start Arts Project (Manchester); Arc (Stockport); Whitworth Art Gallery (University of Manchester); Cornaro Institute (Larnaca); Cyprus College of Art (Lempa); and Manchester Art Gallery.
+Paul also worked as a freelance post-16 Art Lecturer and drawing & painting teacher, tutor and facilitator from 2002 to 2022.
+His teaching, talks and lecturing and for inclusive educational programmes and initiatives include projects for: Castle Park Arts Centre (Cheshire); Turnpike Gallery (Wigan Leisure & Culture Trust); Rochdale Art Gallery (Touchstones); Start Arts Project (Manchester); Arc (Stockport); Whitworth Art Gallery (University of Manchester); Cornaro Institute (Larnaca); Cyprus College of Art (Lempa); and Manchester Art Gallery.